Guide · 5 min read

 Both are one toggle apart on KXalgo

 On KXalgo, Iron Condor (IC) and Iron Fly (IF) are both entry types on the same bot — switch between them and the leg geometry adapts.
-Backtest each on NIFTY/BANKNIFTY history to compare how they would have behaved before choosing.
+Backtest each on NIFTY, BANKNIFTY and SENSEX history to compare how they would have behaved before choosing.

 FAQ